IBM Virtual Private Cloud

 standalone:

-exec_mode: create
+exec_mode: reuse

 ibm_vpc: